State Bar Examination

 - The Board of Examiners will email each student their “Certificate of Attendance” and “Handwriting Specimen” form.
 These forms will contain the student’s personal Bar Code and BOLE number.

 - JD students must complete the “Certificate of Attendance” prior to submitting to the Registrar office.

 - Students MUST bring the Handwriting Specimen form to the Registrar Office and complete in the presence of one of the registrar staff.
 Please do NOT complete the handwriting form in advance.

-- Both bar coded forms MUST be submitted together to the Registrar's Office (room 4-102) by the last Thursday in January for the February Bar Exam and last Thursday in May for the July Bar Exam.
+- Both bar coded forms MUST be submitted together to the Registrar's Office (room 4-102) by the third Monday in January for the February Bar Exam and the last Monday in May for the July Bar Exam.
 The deadline for submissions for the February Bar is February 1st and the deadline for the July Bar is June 15th.

 LLM New York Bar Examination Application (Certificate of Attendance & Handwriting Specimen)